 Although your dog should never have to use their bite, it’s still good to know how powerful it can be!
 This list of dog breeds with the strongest bite force breaks down each breed by their psi.

-In this list, we write about the strongest bite force dog breeds.
+In this list, we write about the dogs with the strongest bite force.
 It’s important to know how much power is behind your dog’s bite and the dangers that come with it.
 From playing with toys, eating, and pulling open the garbage can, this is a breakdown of your dog’s bite force.
-Does your dog make this list?
+So, which dog has the strongest bite?
 Keep reading to find out!

 |Dog Breed||PSI Force|

 |Dogue De Bordeaux||556|

 22 Dog Breeds With The Strongest Bite Force

 The dogs on this list have jobs that require a higher bite force PSI.
 Due to this, they are considered to be more aggressive.
 However, all dogs can be aggressive if put into stressful situations that induce anxiety and vulnerability.

 Kangal bite force has been measured at an average of 743 PSI.
 The Kangal is a popular dog breed in Turkey, used for defending their owners and homes.
 They have the strongest dog bite force out of any dog breed worldwide.
 The Kangal grows 75-84 cm and 110-145 lbs on average.
 While this dog has a very high bite force PSI, it is a gentle giant for younger children and its human family members.

 This breed requires proper socialization and training even when they’re still a puppy to ensure it is okay to meet strangers at an older age.
 The Kangal is not only known for its powerful bite but also for being one of the largest dog breeds!
 For this reason, heavy-duty dog toys are a must for this pup.